 Thursday April 13, 2017

-We’re thrilled to celebrate the publication of Fiona Maazel’s new novel, A Little More Human (Graywolf Press).
-Critically acclaimed author Heidi Julavits (The Vanishers, The Folded Clock) will join Maazel in a discussion about this dazzling tragicomedy.
+We were thrilled to celebrate the publication of Fiona Maazel’s new novel, A Little More Human (Graywolf Press) on April 13th.
+Critically acclaimed author Heidi Julavits (The Vanishers, The Folded Clock) joined Maazel in a discussion about this dazzling tragicomedy.

 About A Little More Human: